-What better way to end a busy year than with some reflection in the form of a great book?
-Here are our inspiring recommendations for reads that will make you think, recharge your batteries and prepare you for another exciting year.
+What better way to end a busy and challenging year and start anew than with some reflection in the form of a great book?
+Here are our inspiring recommendations for reads that will make you think, recharge your batteries and prepare you for another year.

 If you want to find joy and boost your energy:

 Flow: The Psychology of Happiness by Mihaly Csikszentmihalyi

 For more than two decades Mihaly Csikszentmihalyi studied and created the concept of “flow.”
 Flow is a way to describe the experience which we have all had – but all too rarely for most of us – of becoming so immersed in something that we lose track of time and feel fully engaged in life.
 It’s about happiness, consciousness, work, relationships, and purpose – and basically, the notion is that people are happiest when they have clear goals and well-defined boundaries to achieve those goals.